Upazila Nirbahi Officer

-An Upazila Nirbahi Officer (উপজেলা নির্বাহী অফিসার, abbreviated as UNO) is the chief executive officer of an upazila (subdistrict) and a mid-level officer of the Bangladesh Civil Service (administration cadre), known as Bangladesh Administrative Service.
+An Upazila Nirbahi Officer (Note: উপজেলা নির্বাহী অফিসার, /bn/) (UNO) is the chief executive officer of an upazila (subdistrict) and a mid-level officer of the Bangladesh Civil Service (administration cadre), known as Bangladesh Administrative Service.
 A senior assistant secretary is usually assigned to this post.

 UNO works as chief executive officer of an upazila parishad for executing all decisions taken by the upazila parishad and ensuring financial disciplines of the funds of upazila parishad and representative of the government of Bangladesh in the upazila level for performing retained activities to the government of Bangladesh, non-transferred and controlling activities.

 History

 The role of the UNO was created in accordance with a decision by the military regime of Lieutenant General Hussain Muhammad Ershad.
 In 1982, the Ershad government constituted a committee for administrative reorganization and reform.
 One of the committee's major recommendations was to create a representative body called upazila porishod (council) under a directly elected chair.
 The government created the position of thana nirbahi officer or TNO (thana executive officer) later establishing the post of upazila nirbhahi officer (UNO)—in each of the upazilas created from rural thanas except metropolitan areas where thanas retained administrative value.

 About the same time, subdivisions were upgraded and converted into districts, responsibility for all development activities at the local level was transferred to the upazila porishads. it was also decided that the UNO should continue to chair the upazila porishads until an elected chair took office.

 UNOs were normally posted from among the officers ranked as "senior assistant secretary" of the BCS Administration cadre.